FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 \newpage

+XXXXX To gain insights into the growth rate responses across strains, particularly the responses to different oxygen levels [O~2~], we used a subset of the dataset of annotated phytoplankton genomes from Omar *et al*. [@omarAnnotationGenesEncoding2023].
+We extracted the genes encoding enzymes involved in DNA repair found in at least one *P.marinus* strain in this study *P.marinus* strain (Fig \@ref(fig:DNARepairFig).
+XXXX

-Fig \@ref(fig:DNARepairFig) shows genes encoding DNA repair for *P.marinus* strains.
-As expected, *P. marinus* MED4 possesses the largest, most complete suite of genes encoding DNA repair enzymes, followed by *P. marinus* MIT9313.
+As expected, *P. marinus* NATL2A possesses the largest, most complete suite of genes encoding DNA repair enzymes, followed by *P. marinus* MIT9313.
 Conversely, *P. marinus* SS120 demonstrates the smallest genomic capacity for DNA repair. *Prochlorococcus marinus* MED4